 - This unique name is one of the newest additions to the anti-takeover lexicons.
 This strategy perfectly works for all targeted companies that are cautious enough to include the clause of ‘lobster trap’ in the agreement.

 - This trap is applicable for all sorts of convertible securities like convertible debentures, convertible preferred shares, convertible bonds, and convertible warrants.

 Since this clause is added, HD company is now safe.
-And BD & Co. won’t be able to take over their new competition by easy means.
-This only happened because the management made a prudent decision at the time of signing agreement with the Mitte Inc. And this particular tactic is saving the company from getting swallowed by the big fish is called the lobster trap.
+And BD & Co. won’t be able to take over their new competition by straightforward means.
+It only happened because the management made a prudent decision at the time of signing agreement with the Mitte Inc. And this particular tactic is saving the company from getting swallowed by the big fish is called the lobster trap.

-The effectiveness of the lobster trap depends on how far-fetched the board of directors of a company can think.
+The effectiveness of this strategy depends on how far-fetched the board of directors of a company can think.
 If a company becomes complacent and can’t see serious threats from their big competitors, then they won’t be cautious and would be easily swallowed by the big fish.

 Like the example we saw above, the management was prudent enough to include a clause in the agreement that saved them from the big competitor.
 It’s important to know that this trap isn’t effective for similar or small companies.
-It is only applicable for big and giant companies and it prevents big companies from forcefully taking over a small business.
+It is only applicable for big and giant companies, preventing big companies from forcefully taking over a small business.

 Why the term ‘lobster trap’ is added to the lexicon of the anti-takeover tactics?